mntsx/thoad/README.md

 **Returns**:

-- An instance of `thora.controller` wrapping the same tensor and graph.
+- An instance of `thoad.controller` wrapping the same tensor and graph.

 ---